 Currently, Libya’s humanitarian and monetary crises are the most pressing concerns for ordinary citizens.
 Living conditions are worsening: frequent water shortages, electricity outages, and the rising cost of food prices impede daily life.
 Readily available currency is sparse and the value of the Libyan dinar continues to fluctuate in the black market.
 Libya’s monetary crisis is the culmination of a divided country and society, corruption, prodigal spending, and impunity for just about anyone.
-Many are hopeful that the prospect of elections could pave the way to the appointment of a new president and the creation of a parliament—one that has rightfully won legitimacy from the population.
+Many are hopeful that the prospect of elections could pave the way to the appointment of a new president and the creation of a parliament—one that has rightfully won legitimacy from the people.

 So far UNSMIL’s Action Plan for Libya and its attempt to revive and extend the Libyan Political Agreement (LPA) has been defined by constant setbacks and complications.
 After delegates from Libya’s warring factions signed the LPA on December 17, 2015, government officials and signatories have failed to make significant progress in implementing it.
 Without sufficient legitimacy and international support, the Government of National Accord (GNA), the interim government created by the LPA, has no real authority to govern the country.
-The GNA is viewed as a government imposed on the people, one that never fully galvanized the necessary consensus to rule; instead, the GNA acquired its power from influential militias in Tripoli, who allowed the government to ‘operate’ securely.
+The GNA is viewed as a government imposed on the people— one that never fully galvanized the necessary consensus to rule.
+Instead, the GNA acquired its power from influential militias in Tripoli, who allowed the government to ‘operate’ securely.

 In addition to Salame’s efforts to amend the 2015 LPA, the Action Plan for Libya called for a national conference to establish consensus principles between divided factions.
 This has fallen short of successful.
 The Action Plan for Libya also intended to hold new elections based on the terms and conditions of a new constitution approved by popular referendum.
 However, a constitution approved by the Constitutional Drafting Assembly has yet to be ratified by the House of Representatives (HoR).
 Without an established consensus to reconcile factions and division between rivals, and without a new constitution, the political and security environment for elections in Libya remains comparable to conditions in 2014, where polarized political factions and security concerns derailed the election turnout.